MarkCWirt/MIDIUtil/README.rst

 |build|

-This is just a breif adumbration.
+This is just a brief adumbration.
 Full documentation  can be found at `Read the Docs <http://midiutil.readthedocs.io/en/latest/>`_.

 |docs|